selimssevgi/learning/scala/learn.md

 # Learn

-- a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.
+## Classes
+- Numeric class
+- Orderin Class
 - java.lang.Integer vs scala.Int
 - RichWrappers
+- Any class methods / object methods comes from where? object one
+- Vector, trie

+## Concepts
+- a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.

 - Inheritance